gotlougit/p2p-file-transfer/README.md

 Alpha: I am basically learning network programming through this.
 This is in NO way usable right now.

 Right now, it is able to make direct connections through easy NAT and transfer one file from one machine (called a server) to another machine (called a client) over the Internet.

-Thanks to implementing Go Back N (albeit not in a traditional fashion), it is able to send files with fairly good speeds, although this does need major improvements